sidkshatriya/rd/README.md

 The following work:
 * `rd rerun`
 * `rd replay -a`
-  * More practically this means that interactive replay (which uses a debugger like gdb) is not yet supported
+  * This means that interactive replay (which uses a debugger like gdb) is not yet supported
 * `rd buildid`
 * `rd cpufeatures`
 * `rd dump`